KamilStawik/to-do-list/README.md

 ## About this project

-This is my third study project.
-Very simple task list.
-I applied basic capabilities adding / removing and marking tasks as done.
+This is my third study project - Task List.
+I applied basic capabilities adding, removing and marking tasks as done.
+Also two new buttons: hide all done tasks and mark all tasks as done.

 ## Technologies and conventions used in project:
 * HTML